Skip to content

 But for now, just to get you started, let’s keep it simple.
 Especially because, now, you don’t want to invest in supplies that you might not like for some reason in a month or two.

-Experiment slowly and then figure out which supplies you like so you can file up your art stash.
+Experiment slowly and then figure out which supplies you like so you can fill up your art stash and organize the supplies in a way that works for you.
 It’s a process to enjoy and not overthink.

 Disclaimer: Some links in this post may be affiliate links.
 This means that if you purchase something through that link, I get a small commission, at no extra cost to you.